Uploaded image for project: 'JDK'

 Creating a new JCE API/SPI for Encodings

 The Java Crypto Architecture (JCA) is built on a pluggable API/SPI that allows third party providers to enable cryptographic services not included in the JDK.
 Binary encodings have not been part of that infrastructure.
-Java JCE providers limit the binary encoding used to import and export keys.
+Java JCE providers limit the binary encodings used to import and export keys.
 PEM is another option for both importing and exporting that could be a provider service.
 Defining a SPI for encoding and decoding encoding formats could be beneficial beyond PEM.

-Unfortunately this alternative provides nothing beyond a lot of infrastructure to get a provider PEM instance with a more complicated API than java.util.Base64.
-Additional API/SPIs would be needed for encrypted private keys, extracting the key algorithm, and other details to use with a factory to generate a Key or Certificate object.
+object.
 These PEM-specific changes would eliminate any benefit of using the JCA.
 With third-party APIs existing for many years, a pluggable infrastructure offers nothing but making a simple task hard.

 Testing